 Seasoning Sous Vide Steak

-Before cooking the sous vide rib eye the steak needs some seasoning.
+Before cooking the sous vide ribeye the meat needs some seasoning.
 You can sprinkle the steak a seasoning like lemon pepper seasoning or just use a generous amount of salt and pepper.

-I also like to include herbs and aromatics in the bag with the rib eye steak to help flavor it as it cooks.
+I also like to include herbs and aromatics in the bag with the ribeye to help flavor it as it cooks.
 Garlic works well or shallots along with herbs like thyme, rosemary and parsley.
 I generally just use whichever fresh herbs I have around.

 1. Set the Temperature of the Sous Vide